lineality/csv_to_dynamodb_aws_lambda_python_env/README.md

 7. It should allow split-csv or multiple files to be automatically merged into the same data table.
 8. It actively scans for problems with the files and if found reports those to the user.
 9. It will automatically create the data table, the fields, and the data-types, including the primary-key field.
-10. It should be an all-inside-AWS solution, not requiring anyone to have special hardware or software.
+10. It should be flexibly an (optionally) all-inside-AWS solution, not requiring anyone to have additional special hardware or software, and also allow steps to be done outside of AWS such as analyzing a .csv and the metadata on your local computer.

-### Brief instructions for deployment and use:
+### Brief instructions for deployment and use of this tool:
-#### Recombine the zipped uploadable python environment and upload it into an AWS Lambda Function.
+#### Recombine the zipped uploadable python environment and upload it into an AWS Lambda Function. ( See this guide for splitting and recombining zip archives: https://github.com/lineality/linux_make_split_zip_archive_multiple_small_parts_for_AWS )
 Upload your .csv files to AWS-S3 (AWS file storage).
 Point the tool to the file folder in S3.
 Hit 'Go' (activate the lambda function).
 That's all.

 ## Overview and Introduction
-#### The process of transferring data from a .csv file (for example) into a data table in dynamoDB (an AWS database) is not simple.
-Going the other way, making a .csv from a table is very simple, just one "make a .csv" button to push.
+#### The process of transferring data from a .csv file (for example) into a data table in dynamoDB (an AWS database) (without tools such as this project aims to provide) is not simple.
+Yet going the other direction, making a .csv from a data table is very simple: just one "make a .csv" button to push.
 Both should be easy.

 ## List of properties a .csv file needs to have for it to be ready to be entered into a database table (using this automated system):
 1. the name of the .csv file must be formatted to be also the name of the table